A travel writer living in Japan, Steve spends his downtime delving into the world of Japanese entertainment.

 You may have had that die-hard anime friend sit you down, put on their favorite show, and say "you’re going to love this!"
 But then you don’t.

 It can be difficult to get into anime, but don’t give up yet!
 There is plenty of anime out there perfect for people who don't like anime.

 Here are 10 anime series that, in my opinion, regardless of your taste, anyone can enjoy!

 1. Death Note (2006) (37 episodes)

-Death Note’s immense popularity have caused it to fall out of favor with most anime fans this decade, but looking back it still holds up as a classic.
+While Death Note’s immense popularity has caused it to fall out of favor with most anime fans this decade, looking back it still holds up as a classic.
 Packed with suspense, drama, and nail-biting plot twists, each element of the story is perfectly timed to allow the viewer breathing room before the rug is pulled again and again.
 Just sit back and enjoy the ride!